Margaret Connolly, PhD RCST®

 I was tired of getting antibiotics again and again, and in the book Spontaneous Healing by Andrew Weil, M.D., I read that craniosacral therapy could be good for children’s recurrent ear infections.
 I decided to give it a try.

 It worked like a charm.
 My reaction was — “This is the kind of health care I want access to!
 It works!
+I don’t have to take antibiotics over and over!
 And no side effects!”
 Before long, the osteopath who had solved my problem – Steven Sanet, D.O. — was offering courses, and I was on my way to changing careers.

 Of course that doesn’t mean I abandon standard conventional medicine.
 I get all my regular checkups with my primary doctor, and you should too.
 But with my years of training I can now provide therapies that you can combine with conventional medicine to get the best of both worlds.